Helping to preserve and restore Lake Atitlan’s ecosystems, natural beauty and local cultures

 About Us

-In 2017, we formed a 501(C)(3) tax-exempt organization in the United States to enable us to raise funds and support important projects and programs in the Atitlan basin.
+In 2017, we formed a 501(C)(3) tax-exempt organization in the United States to enable us to raise to provide financial resources to successful but underfunded programs and establish new ones backed by funding and experience in the Atitlan basin.
 This designation allows our donors to benefit from the tax deductible status of The Atitlan Fund through their gifts.
+We currently work with local NGOs, Amigos del Lago de Atitlan and Pintando El Cambio both with years of experience and a strong track record.
 For more information, or to support our work, please visit our Contact Us page.

 Board of Directors